top of page

 Step 6.
 Your big day is finally here!
 I arrive early at the venue

 making sure that I perform a “sound check” and that your events coordinator, photography, DJ, and videography all have their cue sheets.
 I will also go over the “altar” table to make sure the props are in place and that anyone who is participating in your ceremony is comfortable and knows what to do and when.
+Depending on your needs, sometimes I will facilitate a rehearsal with your bridal party on the day of your wedding.

 Step 7.
 Directly following the ceremony, you and your witness(es) will sign your marriage license.
 I like to decide before the ceremony begins where we will go to sign the license so that we don’t get caught up in “traffic” after the wedding.
 Many couples like to have their photo taken during the signing so I will make sure that the photographer knows where to go as well.